GET ON THE FIRST PAGE OF GOOGLE

 It’s the same for all of us when we are looking at something new, we can quickly be outside our comfort zone being bombarded with new terms, phrases and words that we don’t fully understand.
-At Optimise My Website, we try where ever possible not to speak in Techie Garbo Language to our clients as we want to ensure that they fully understand what we are going to be doing for them.
+At Paramarketing, we try where ever possible not to speak in Techie Garbo Language to our clients as we want to ensure that they fully understand what we are going to be doing for them.

 However, it’s good to know what the terminology means, so we have put together a list of the most commonly used SEO Terms as a point of reference.